xonika9/xonika9/README.md

 ## About me

-My colleagues call me a "table person".
-I like consistency in everything and always use accurate data to make decisions.

-I have experience in website development in both pure JavaScript and React. \
-Since 2015 I have been doing layout and website development on Wordpress.
-Website of a [medical organization](https://irgpc.ru/), [charity project](https://xn--80abh4ara1ao.xn--p1ai/), [commercial organization](https://timber.krona-baikal.com/).
+Since 2015 I have been actively developing websites on WordPress Website of a [medical organization](https://irgpc.ru/), [charity project](https://xn--80abh4ara1ao.xn--p1ai/), [commercial organization](https://timber.krona-baikal.com/).

+In 2022 I started studying JavaScript.
+I have experience in developing websites on [pure JS](https://xonika9.github.io/mesto/) as well as on the [MERN stack](https://github.com/xonika9/movies-explorer-frontend).
+I know how to configure, run and deploy code to the server.

-Burning desire to work as a Frontend Developer for a product company that helps people solve their problems and challenges every day.
+Above all, I have a great desire to work as a Frontend developer for a product company that helps people solve their problems and challenges every day.

-Excellent team player, with a good command of Code review.
-I have a good UI/UX skills, I draw up requirements specifications for website development. \
+My coworkers jokingly call me "the table man" because I prefer consistency in everything and am always guided by accurate data.

+I am an excellent team player and have experience in conducting code reviews, have UI/UX insights and can create effective briefs for websites.
-I have a high level of foreign language, as well as a set of theoretical knowledge in management and finance.

-I actively follow trends in my sphere and know well current trends in Frontend-development.
-I write articles about copyrights in the digital age. \
+In addition, I have a high level of foreign language skills, as well as a deep knowledge of management and finance.
+I follow the latest trends in frontend development and take pride in writing about copyright in the digital age.

-I love street photography.
-I take photos with Canon 35mm f/1.8. \
-No bad habits, have a sense of humor.
+Outside of work, I have a passion for street photography and can often be caught shooting with my trusty Canon 35mm lens.
+In winter I like to go skiing or ice skating.
+And in the summer, we go to the countryside with friends or rent bikes.

 ## My skill set